 People in denial …

-2. … are strongly focused on themselves, unaware of other people’s personal space, needs and manner of communication
+- … are strongly focused on themselves, unaware of other people’s personal space, needs, and manner of communication

-4. … tend to interrupt you when you speak – particularly if you say something unpleasant, something that they disagree with
+- … tend to interrupt you when you speak—particularly if you say something unpleasant, something that they disagree with

-6. … are unwilling to show a face to the public that might be seen negative – they dread “gossip” about themselves (even if gossip is the actual truth about a mistake or mishap they committed)
+- … are unwilling to show a face to the public that might be seen as negative—they dread “gossip” about themselves (even if gossip is the actual truth about a mistake or mishap they committed)

-7. … are judgemental and partial – they put people into circles of those they favour and those they don’t; when they catch themselves being judgemental they say: “… and I am not being judgemental …“
+- … are judgemental and partial—they put people into circles of those they favor and those they don’t; when they catch themselves being judgemental they say: “… and I am not being judgemental …“

-10. … make you feel cornered; they are unaware of inequality they create between them and you – they project problems to the world, to others
+- … make you feel cornered; they are unaware of the inequality they create between them and you—they project problems to the world, to others

-11. … are emotionally incongruent and inconsistent: they move quickly from smiling and laughing when you treat them well (when they feel safe with you) – to crying and anger when you don’t treat them well (when they feel unsafe); they project the inconsistency on others, making them the cause of their emotional swings
+- … are emotionally incongruent and inconsistent: they move quickly from smiling and laughing when you treat them well (when they feel safe with you)—to crying and anger when you don’t treat them well (when they feel unsafe); they project the inconsistency on others, making them the cause of their emotional swings

-12. … they leave in you a feeling of discomfort
+- … they leave in you a feeling of discomfortž

-14. … are afraid to lose their positive self-image – from this fear comes fascinating energy which can light up the room in one moment and then burn it to ashes in the next moment
+- … are afraid to lose their positive self-image—from this fear comes fascinating energy which can light up the room in one moment and then burn it to ashes in the next moment

-16. … end up in exhaustion; it takes immense amount of energy to keep up the pretence and denial
+- … end up in exhaustion; it takes an immense amount of energy to keep up the pretense and denial

-If you catch yourself reading the list and recognising the items in others, ask someone to give you a fine slap in the face and then read it again, starting each point with “I …“.
+If you catch yourself reading the list and recognizing the items in others, ask someone to give you a fine slap in the face and then reread it, starting each point with “I …“.
 First acknowledge all of this in your own life, then only dig for it in the lives of others.

-You can’t see the truth about others if you’re not allowing yourself to see what you are denying.
-Check with scrutiny all your involuntary behaviours, uncontrolled reactions, “provoked” emotions … and stop denying them before you bring other people’s denials to their attention.
+You can’t see the truth about others without allowing yourself to see what you are denying.
+Check with scrutiny all your involuntary behaviors, uncontrolled reactions, and “provoked” emotions … and stop denying them before you bring other people’s denials to their attention.

 Did I do it?
 Yes.